Hacker0x01/docs.hackerone.com/docs/hackers/vpn/root-ca.md

 ![Screenshot](../images/vpn-macos-2.png)

-4. Double-click on the HackerOne VPN certificate in KeyChain Access
+4. Double-click on the HackerOne VPN certificate in KeyChain Access.

 ![Screenshot](../images/vpn-macos-3.png)

-5. In the window that appears, set the certificate to "Always Trust"
+5. Set the certificate to <b>Always Trust</b> in the window that appears.

 ![Screenshot](../images/vpn-macos-4.png)